JahanzebNawaz/django-background-tasks/README.rst

 - creating the task functions and registering them with the scheduler
 - setup a cron task (or long running process) to execute the tasks

+Note: this version is compatible with django >=4.0 as the the providing_arg were removed from django 4.0 onwards

 Docs
 ====